brimdata/zed/docs/zed/api.md

 #### Merge Branches

-Creates a commit with the difference of the child branch added to the selected branch.
+Create a commit with the difference of the child branch added to the selected branch.

 ```